shawnthye/HackerNewsRN/README.md

 ### Prerequisite

 - [Node](https://nodejs.org/en/) >= 16.10
-- Java JDK (Install Android Studio come with JDK, and setup your JAVA_HOME with the JDK come with Android Studio)
 - Xcode for iOS (To run iOS on Mac)
 - Ruby == 2.7.4 (only needed for cocoapods on Mac)
 - [Bundler](https://bundler.io/) >= 2.3.10 (to make sure everyone has same cocoapods version for this project)
+- Java JDK (Install Android Studio come with JDK, and setup your JAVA_HOME with the JDK come with Android Studio)

+> Note: You can install Android Studio via [Jetbrains Toolbox](https://www.jetbrains.com/lp/toolbox/) you is easier for you to manage multiple version of Studio or the [Official Website](https://developer.android.com/studio)

 ### Prerequisite installation